SenseNet/sensenet/docs/application.md

 where

 - **custompath** defines the path under which the Application will handle Content.
 The application is not accessible outside of this subtree.
-- **contenttypename** defines the type of Content that are handled by the Application.
+- **contenttypename** defines the type of Content that is handled by the Application.
 - **applicationname** is the name of the Application.

 #### Application inheritance

 Applications can be *overridden* in a subtree by placing an Application of the same name under an _(apps)_ folder that is placed at a deeper level in the [Content Repository](content-repository.md) and also by using the `This` keyword as contenttypename.
-See examples and refer to [Smart Application Model](smart-application-model.md) for a details.
+See examples and refer to [Smart Application Model](smart-application-model.md) for details.

 ### Applications and Actions